centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

 ## Requirements of the tests

-To verify the proper functioning of your cluster, you will get all the commands to perform a failover test and simulate network crashes.
+To verify the proper functioning of your cluster, you will get all the commands to perform a failover test and simulate network failures.

 It is necessary to check the state of the cluster before performing the acceptance tests.